20 Nov What to Know About the Academy Museum

 It’s opening soon.

 As you might expect for a project this big, the Academy Museum has been in the works since 2012, and fundraising efforts have been in place for years now.
 It’s been a long labor of love and art, crafted into cohesiveness by hundreds of film enthusiasts and industry pros.
-But now construction is happening and the end is actually in sight: the museum is now slated to open in mid-2019, if all goes as planned.
+But now construction is happening and the end is actually in sight: the museum is now slated to open in 2020, if all goes as planned.
 And chances are good it’s going to be spectacular.